grouville/dagger-serverless/examples/README.md

 # Dagger serverless examples

-There are many examples to cover all uses cases from the simplistic one to a multi lambda deployment.
+There are many examples to cover all use cases, from the simplistic one to a multi lambda deployment.

 ### [Stack](./stack)

-Supply the necessary infrastructure to deploy serverless application.
+Supply the necessary infrastructure to deploy a serverless application.

 **Goal** Understand `serverless.#Stack` definition and infrastructure.